ezShroom/actarius-lbry-browser/README.md

 ## Licensing
 The project is based on open-source principles, and it is licensed under the OSSAL license.
 A similar, more permissive license is also used by the LBRY SDK, an optional tool for the browser.
 OSSAL restricts usage of the project in redistributions or usages that require modifications to be published with public source code, such as the GPL family of licenses.
+Versions of Actarius made before the 0.1 release use the MIT license, making them GPL-compatible.

 ## Running from source
 Make sure you have [NodeJS 14](https://nodejs.org/) or later installed on your system.